 2018 Bach – The Six Keyboard Partitas (not released yet)

-2020 Byrd – Pavans & Galliards, Variations & Grounds (39 works, 2CDs, the most extensive Byrd-only recording on piano to date, to be released in 2022)
+2020 Byrd – Pavans & Galliards, Variations & Grounds (39 works, 2CDs, the most extensive Byrd-only recording on piano to date, Avie)

-2020 Haydn – 48 Sonatas and Variations in F minor (all the extant authenticated Sonatas, to be released in early 2023)
+2020 Haydn – 48 Sonatas and Variations in F minor (all the extant authenticated Sonatas, not released yet)

-2021 Mozart – The Eighteen Piano Sonatas, with Nine Miscellaneous Pieces (new recording of the Sonatas, not released yet)
+2021 Mozart – The Eighteen Piano Sonatas, with Ten Miscellaneous Pieces (new recording of the Sonatas, not released yet)

 2022 Gaspard Le Roux – Complete Suites (Pièces de Clavessin, 1705) (first ever recording on piano, to be released in 2023)

-Planned future recording projects include Brahms' complete Klavierstücke and a new Beethoven Sonata cycle.
+Planned future recording projects include Brahms' complete Klavierstücke.

 Notable recital credits include a Schubert cycle at the Duke’s Hall of the Royal Academy of Music; a Mozart cycle at the Holywell Room in Oxford; performing at the Singapore International Piano Festival and Eilat Festival in Israel; playing the two books of Bach's Well-Tempered Clavier on consecutive nights at London's King's Place; recitals at the Wigmore Hall; chamber music at Kioi Hall and Shinjuku Opera City in Tokyo; and re-introducing South African audiences to Arnold Van Wyk’s 1950s masterpiece, Night Music.